Matheus-OAMK/Rulers/README.md

 ### Use the "Project" section in GitHub:

-There're tasks that must be done, if you want to create a task using this template: "#page // task definition" example below "#mainPage // Manage the height of the first-look class box" After creating the task, leave as detailed description as it needs to be understandable.
+There're tasks that must be done, if you want to create a task using this template: "#page // task definition".
+Example: "#mainPage // Manage the height of the first-look class box".
+After creating the task, leave as detailed description as it needs to be understandable.

 ### Main rules: